cristibaluta/goto/README.md

 ## Commands:
-     list            List all projects
+     list            List all paths
-     set <name>      Create/Update a project named <name> with the path to current directory delete <name>   Delete the project from Projects Manager open <name>     Open Finder at the project's directory
+     set <name>      Assign a name to current directory path delete <name>   Delete the path with name finder <name>   Open new Finder window at path terminal <name> Open new Terminal tab at path
+     <name>          Open new Terminal tab at path

 ## Install:
-Get the build/pm and place it in usr/local/bin
+1. Get the build/goto and place it in usr/local/bin
+2. Build the xcode project